tengiz05/templates/README.md

 # Templates and snippets
-C++ templates and snippets for Competetive Programming
+C++ templates and snippets for Competetive Programming (sorry, mostly stolen)

 # temporary things: